Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: The local dependence of IGM gas fraction on environment

 \section{The local dependence of IGM gas fraction on environment}

-In Section \ref{sec:matter_partition} we have analyzed the distribution of IGM gas through its partition among cosmic web structures.
-In this section, we focus on the gas fraction in individual voxels with the goal of understanding the distribution of IGM gas inside each type of structure.
+In Section \ref{sec:matter_partition}, we have analysed the distribution of IGM gas through the global partition among large-scale web structures.
+Extending the definition of $\fgas$ in \citet{Khrykin:2024}, we now focus on the gas fraction in individual voxels with the goal of understanding the distribution of IGM gas inside each type of structure.

-Following the definition of $\fgas$ in Equation~\ref{eq:f_gas}, we consider the correlation of the IGM gas distribution relative to the cosmic web in Section~\ref{subsec:corr_f_gas_cw}, then give a quantitative description in Section~\ref{subsec:f_gas_ovd}.
+Following the definition of $\fgas$ in Equation~\ref{eq:f_gas}, we consider the correlation of the IGM gas distribution relative to the cosmic web in Section~\ref{subsec:corr_f_gas_cw}, then provide a quantitative description in Section~\ref{subsec:f_gas_ovd}.
+In Section~\ref{subsec:dm_test}, we test the impact of the correlation on the parameter estimation in FRB foreground mapping.

-\subsection{The correlation between $\fgas$ and the Cosmic web}
+\subsection{The correlation between $\fgas$ and the cosmic web}

 In Figure~\ref{fig:f_gas_vis}, we show the $\fgas$ distribution for a $1$ cMpc/h slice of \simba feedback variants (second row) together with the density field (first row) and the classification of the cosmic web (third row).